JamesDHW/Article---Gatsby-Blog/README.md

 # These libraries parse our markdown into HTML (including images and code blocks).
 npm i gatsby-transformer-remark gatsby-remark-images gatsby-remark-prismjs prismjs gatsby-remark-highlight-code

-# This library allows you to query the data from your markdown files (e.g. the titles of articles).
+# This library allows you to query the data from your markdown files (e.g., the titles of articles).
 npm i gatsby-source-filesystem

 # These libraries allow us to render image components.
 npm i gatsby-plugin-image gatsby-transformer-sharp gatsby-plugin-sharp

-# This library will allow us add a manifest (in particular, a favicon) to our site.
+# This library will allow us to add a manifest (in particular, a favicon) to our site.
 npm i gatsby-plugin-manifest
 ```
 <br>